wu87988622/ohara/docs/src/custom_connector.rst

 you have to do is to write your custom connector, which can have only the pull()/push() method, and then compile your code to a jar file.
-After uploading your jar to ohara, you are able to **deploy** your connector on the :ref:`worker cluster <rest-worker-create>`.
+After uploading your jar to ohara, you are able to **deploy** your connector on the :ref:`worker cluster <rest-workers-create>`.
 By leveraging ohara connector framework, apart from the availability, scalability, and durability, you can also monitor your connector for :ref:`logs <rest-logs>` and :ref:`metrics <connector-metrics>`.